philipbrown/worldpay/README.md

 $body = $request->prepare();
 ```

-This will return an immuatable instance of `PhilipBrown\WorldPay\Body`.
+This will return an instance of `PhilipBrown\WorldPay\Body`, which is an immutable object.

 You can now create a confirmation page like the one below:
 ```html